chaseruskin/legoHDL/ROADMAP.md

 - [ ] when running export/graph command, auto-install dependencies if DNE and found in remote or block is in cache (and required version is not created)

-- [ ] implement update/upgrade command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)
+- [ ] create a version.log file and keep markets to only one folder per block (not span over folders for every release) -> don't need folder for every release because legohdl uses git-tags to grab release-points

 - [ ] implement additional "help" command documentation

 ### Future Roadmap